1 / 5 Stars

 |10 Years (Annualized)||N/A|

 The investment seeks long-term growth of capital with a secondary objective of current income.
-The fund is a "fund of funds", and invests in other mutual funds.
-Under normal market conditions, it allocates 75-85% of its assets based on a "static" allocation among the underlying funds and 15-25% of its assets based on a "tactical allocation" to those funds and to other investments.
-The static portion of the fund's allocation is divided between the underlying funds based on asset allocation target ranges of 30-40% in U.S. equities, 10-35% in foreign equities, 10-30% in fixed-income and up to 10% in alternative funds that provide asset diversification.
+The fund is a "fund of funds".
+It normally allocates 75-85% of its assets based on a "static" allocation among the underlying funds and 15-25% of its assets based on a "tactical allocation" to those funds and to other investments.
+The static portion of the fund's allocation is divided between the underlying funds based on asset allocation target ranges of 70-90% in equity funds (of which 10-35% of the static portion of the fund may be in foreign equity funds), 10-30% in fixed-income funds and up to 10% in alternative funds that provide asset diversification.

 Oppenheimer Portfolio Series Active Allocation Fund has an expense ratio of 0.52 percent.